Spondycode/spondy-hugo/content/contact/index.md

 ### Threema - NHS3UK3Y

 I like the [Threema](https://threema.ch/en/download) messaging service.
 You have to pay for it but it isn't much $5.
-At least you are **not** the product, as you are with google email adrresses.
+At least you are **not** the product, as you are with google email addresses.

 ![Threema QR Code](https://goodandgeeky.com/wp-content/uploads/2023/10/threemaLink.jpeg)